Prita and I in front of Linden’s famous front door

 Landscaped back yard with view of old servants’ quarters (not open to public)

 You may be wondering why there’s such an expansive breezeway behind the main building.
-Keep in mind, this is the Deep South; before the days of electricity and air conditioning, breezeways were used to “catch” the wind coming in from the south, thus providing conditions slightly less oppressive.
+Keep in mind, this is the Deep South.
+Before the days of electricity and air conditioning, homeowners used breezeways to “catch” the wind coming in from the south, thus providing conditions slightly less oppressive.
 In fact, many residents would sleep out on their breezeways, rather than in their bedrooms, to escape the stifling heat and humidity of summer.
 Today, the big breezeway is used as a place to socialize and sip coffee in the morning before breakfast is served.

 Our room, Marjorie’s Room, is on the second floor of the main house.
 This is a larger room, featuring both a four-poster queen canopy bed and a single bed in the corner, a bathroom with sitting area, and replica period furnishings.
-Aside from a persnicketty door lock – blame the late April humidity for causing the door to expand – our room was great, and the plush bed was mighty comfy.
+Aside from a sticky door lock (blame the humidity), our room was great, and the plush bed was mighty comfy.
 Surprisingly, there are plenty of plugs for laptops and phones, though a couple of them didn’t work.
 If you need to do some web surfing, the WiFi is tolerably fast; it was good enough to make a couple of calls with my Vonage app, anyway.
 Closet space is extremely limited due to the TV taking up most of the room (more on the small closets later), but given that most guests only stay 2-3 days, it’s not really an issue.

 Comfy canopy bed